Ignite Your Passion for Dental Professions

 Students planning on gaining admission to dental school must successfully combine an academic major with the specific prerequisite requirements of the professional school they wish to attend.
 Most dental schools provide substantial latitude in the academic majors that students may pursue at the baccalaureate level; for this reason, this program is designed to provide you with guidance in selecting a degree and then tailoring your requirements for dental schools of your choice.
-When considering which degree to choose for a given graduate and professional school goal, student’s should select a degree that will tap into their passions and interests but be efficient towards their dental schools.
+When considering which degree to choose for a given graduate and professional school goal, student’s should select a degree that will focus their passions and interests but is efficient towards their dental school’s requirements.

-The Pre-Dental Studies program is a non-degree program available at Boise State University.
+The Pre-Dental Studies designation is a non-degree program available at Boise State University.
 You will not earn a degree in Pre-Dental Studies (with the exception if you were attending or have attended Boise State between 2012- August of 2018).
-Therefore, it is suggested that students are encouraged to work closely with their pre-dental advisor to successfully and efficiently meet both the academic requirements of the major they select and the professional school requirements.
+Therefore, it is suggested that students work closely with their pre-dental advisor to successfully and efficiently meet both the academic requirements of the major they select and the professional school requirements.

 Students should consult the Admission Requirements of U.S. and Canadian Dental Schools handbook for requirements specific to their professional school of interest.
 Students need to be aware of deadlines established by dental schools and the DAT testing organization.
 Admissions examinations, such as the Dental Admission Test (DAT) must be taken at specific times.
 This examination is not administered on the Boise State campus.
 Deadlines for applying to dental schools vary yearly from school to school.
 Students are responsible for determining the specific deadlines and fees.